GetStream/stream-chat-swiftui/docusaurus/docs/iOS/swiftui/components/message-composer.md

 }
 ```

-### Make the component selectable in the attachment type picker
+### Make the Component Selectable in the Attachment Type Picker

 Next, we need to swap the current attachment picker, with a new one that will provide access to the custom component.
 To do this, we need to use the `makeAttachmentSourcePickerView` from the `ViewFactory` protocol.
 The method provides information about the selected `AttachmentPickerState`, as well as a callback that you should call when you want to switch the state.
 Here, we will return a new view, which will be of type `CustomAttachmentSourcePickerView`.